drhsqlite/fossil-mirror/www/mirrortogithub.md

      any of its contents.
 Do not put those files under Git management.
 Do not edit or delete them.

+  *  The name of the "trunk" branch is automatically translated into "master" in the Git mirror.

   *  Only check-ins and simple tags are translated to Git.
 Git does not support wiki or tickets or unversioned content or any of the other features of Fossil that make it so convenient to use, so those other